 The bill amends the Medical Ethics and Diversity Act in Arkansas, specifically redefining "healthcare service" to include "medical research or medical care" provided to patients throughout their treatment.
 It also expands the rights of medical practitioners, healthcare institutions, and payers to decline participation in healthcare services that conflict with their conscience, particularly regarding procedures such as abortion, assisted suicide, or gender transition.
-New provisions clarify that emergency medical care required by federal law is not subject to these conscience objections, and healthcare providers are protected from discrimination for reporting violations of conscience rights.
+New provisions clarify that emergency medical care required by federal law is exempt from these conscience objections, and healthcare providers are protected from discrimination for reporting violations of the law or participating in related proceedings.

 Old version SB444 Original - 3-12-2025 01:41 PM: 17-80-503(5), 17-80-504